rickypc/robotframework-extendedselenium2library/README.rst

-ExtendedSelenium2Library is a web testing library for `Robot Framework`_ that uses the `Selenium 2 (WebDriver)`_ libraries from the Selenium_ project, to control the web browser with additional AngularJS_ support.
+ExtendedSelenium2Library is a web testing library for `Robot Framework`_ that uses the `Selenium 2 (WebDriver)`_ libraries from the Selenium_ project, to control the web browser with AngularJS_ support.

 It leverages Selenium2Library_ internally to provide AngularJS_ synchronization support, deliver keywords enhancement, and strive for a seamless migration from Selenium2Library_.

+ExtendedSelenium2Library runs tests in a real browser instance.
+It should work in most modern browsers and can be used with both Python and Jython interpreters.

 More information about this library can be found in the `Keyword Documentation`_.